uai-ufmg/well-log-imputation/README.md

 ├── dataset_name_fold_k_well_log_sliced_train.npy          # sliced logs of the training partition of fold k in .npy format └── dataset_name_fold_k_well_log_sliced_val.npy            # sliced logs of the validation partition of fold k in .npy format
 ```
 *Here `k` represents the total number of folds you selected to divide the dataset.
-In our benchmark we used `k=5`.*
+In our benchmark, we used `k=5`.*

 ## Examples of Use

-Assume you have preprocessed the Geolink dataset, using 5 folds, 4 logs (GR, DTC, RHOB, NPHI) and slices of length 256.
+Assume you have preprocessed the Geolink dataset, using 5 folds, 4 logs (GR, DTC, RHOB, NPHI), and slices of length 256.
-To test some imputation method on the default experiments of the Benchmark you could run in terminal:
+To test some imputation methods on the default experiments of the Benchmark you could run in the terminal:
 ```bash
 # Evaluates the SAITS model on the default experiments of the benchmark in the Geolink dataset
 python main.py --dataset_name geolink --dataset_folder geolink_dataset --fold 5 --logs GR DTC RHOB NPHI --model saits
 ```

-To test some imputation method on specific missing patterns you could run in terminal:
+To test some imputation method on specific missing patterns you could run in the terminal:
 ```bash
 # Evaluates the SAITS model in the Geolink dataset using the Block missing pattern of length 150
 python main.py --dataset_name geolink --dataset_folder geolink_dataset --fold 5 --logs GR DTC RHOB NPHI --model saits --missing_pattern block --b_size 150